donn-majidi/sfclubunibo-arch-fv/README.md

 alpha = [0.01,0.05]  # Significance levels for Value at Risk and Expected Shortfall estimation.
 This parameter is optional. align = 'target'  # Index align method for out-of-sample forecasts and corresponding losses.
 If not passed, the default align method will be used: 'origin'.

-model_validator(window_size=ws, horizon=fh, alpha = alpha, align=align)
+model_validator.validate(window_size=ws, horizon=fh, alpha = alpha, align=align)
 ```
->[!NOTE]
+> [!NOTE]
->1.Value at Risk and Expected Shortfall forecasts will only be computed if a value for alpha is passed to the validate() method.
+> 1. Value at Risk and Expected Shortfall forecasts will only be computed if a value for alpha is passed to the validate() method.
 >
->2.The default index align method for the out-of-sample forecasts is 'origin' as in the default behavior of the forecast() method in the arch package.
+> 2. The default index align method for the out-of-sample forecasts is 'origin' as in the default behavior of the forecast() method in the arch package.
 Setting the align method to 'target' can ease direct comparison with the data as no further index alignment would be required.
 Compare:

 | index: align = 'origin'  |  h.1 | h.2  | index: align = 'target'  | h.1  | h.2 |
 |--------|------|----- | ------ | ---- | --- |